Doing Legal Research

-Legal research can be very difficult, even for someone who knows the law.
+Legal research can be difficult, even for someone who knows the law.
 The links in this guide will help you find primary legal sources, like statutes (laws), court rules, administrative regulations, and caselaw.

 Jenkins staff can help you do your own research, but because we are not lawyers, we cannot give you answers to your legal questions.
 In fact, we will tell you that you should consult an attorney if you have a legal problem.
 See the Free or Low-Cost Legal Assistance or Find a Lawyer pages of this guide for contact information of organizations or lawyers that may be able to provide legal advice or representation.

 A reference librarian is available to assist with finding and using books and searching the legal databases on the computers.
 Librarians and staff at Jenkins Law Library are not able to give legal advice, select or fill out forms, write briefs or memorandum, or conduct any research for you.
 The information found in this guide is not a substitute for professional legal advice.
 Jenkins Law Library assumes no responsibility and accepts no liability for actions taken by users of this research guide or the links provided provided within it.

 Our Self-Help guide offers a selection of links on a variety of subjects, including custody & support, divorce, domestic violence and protection from abuse, ejectment, elder law, landlord tenant, and memorandum of law (writing a brief).
 Jenkins also has a variety of print and electronic resources available in the library.

 Our Research Guides offer guidance on where you can start your legal research at Jenkins for a selection of topics.
 If you decide to visit the library, our librarians can guide you to further sources that may help with your research.